A Grover-compatible manifold optimization algorithm for quantum search: Complexity analysis

 Consequently, $4 L_{\mathrm{Rie}} \log \left (\frac{1}{\varepsilon}\right)+2 L_{\mathrm{Rie}} \log \left (\frac{1}{\varepsilon}\right) \geq \left (4 L_{\mathrm{Rie}} \log \frac{1}{2 q_0}+1\right)+2 L_{\mathrm{Rie}} \log \left (\frac{1}{\varepsilon}\right) .$ Therefore, whenever the condition \cref{eq-6Llog} holds, the more detailed sufficient condition \cref{eq-4L2} is automatically satisfied.
 Hence, under \cref{eq-6Llog}, we indeed have $\delta_{T} \leq \varepsilon.$ \end{proof}

-Regarding complexity, researchers in quantum computing and those in optimization focus on different aspects.
-Optimization researchers typically fix the problem size $N$ and study how the number of iterations $T$ depends on the target accuracy $\varepsilon$.
-In contrast, quantum computing researchers usually fix the accuracy $\varepsilon$ and investigate how the iteration count scales with the problem size $N$, namely, the qubits $n$.
-It is worth noting that the obtained complexity $\mathcal{O}\bigl(\sqrt{N/M} \log(1/\varepsilon)\bigr)$ not only shows that the Grover-compatible Riemannian gradient ascent achieves a linear convergence rate for this nonconvex problem, but also matches the optimal $\sqrt{N/M}$ scaling of Grover’s algorithm.
+It is worth noting that the obtained complexity $\mathcal{O}\bigl(\sqrt{N/M} \log(1/\varepsilon)\bigr)$ not only shows that the Grover-compatible Riemannian gradient ascent achieves a linear convergence rate for this nonconvex problem, but also matches the optimal $\sqrt{N/M}$ scaling of Grover-type algorithms.